 1920 Early New-York & the Bank of the Manhattan Company, by Bank of the Manhattan Company

-for the Cities by Nelson Blake, includes several chapters
+Cities by Nelson Blake, includes several chapters on New

 Page 59: Rates were based on the size of the houses as measured by the number of fireplaces that they contained.
 For a house or building with not more than four fireplaces the charge was $5 per year; for every fireplace exceeding four the owner was to pay an additional $1.25, provided that not more than $20 per year should be charged for any private house or building.
 Separate arrangements would be made for the supply of manufacturies, stables, and taverns.
 Ships would be supplied at a rate of twenty cents per hogshead from several fountains located along the water front.